Bus Éireann - catering for people with disabilities

 Wheelchair accessibility is available on a number of Bus Éireann coaches operating on Expressway and Regional services; however, the number of routes is limited due to constraints regarding accessible bus stops.
 The introduction of additional fully accessible routes is dependent on the provision of suitably accessible bus stops.

-Each wheelchair accessible coach has one wheelchair space, which must be booked 48 hours in advance using our reservation system.
+Each wheelchair accessible coach has one wheelchair space, which must be booked at least 24 hours in advance using our reservation system.
 This can be done by contacting Bus Éireann by telephone 1850 836 611.

 - Waterford to Cork, Route 40